New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Construction of the non-commutative black hole via gauge theory

 A regular-like compact form that reproduces the first-order expression above is

 valid to first order in \(\tilde{\Theta}\).

 Substituting this mass function into \(f(r)=1-2Gm(r)/(c^2 r)\) yields the NC RN-like metric function:

 where the second line is the first-order expansion in \(\tilde{\Theta}\).
-In the limit \(\tilde{\Theta}\to0\) one recovers the standard RN solution.
+In the limit \(\tilde{\Theta}\to0\), one recovers the standard RN solution.

-It is worth remarking that this SW-map–based deformation yields a comparatively simple corrected metric; other approaches to introduce NC gauge theory of gravity into the metric often lead to more complicated expressions that require additional approximations \cite{abdellahPhD}.
+It is worth remarking that this SW-map-based deformation yields a comparatively simple corrected metric; other approaches that introduce NC gauge theory of gravity into the metric often lead to more complicated expressions that require additional approximations \cite{abdellahPhD}.

 One may also combine the deformed mass contribution (from the gravitational NC correction) with the deformed electromagnetic contribution by adding the corresponding energy-momentum components.
 Doing so gives the combined mass function